Gout

-Gout (/gaʊt/ GOWT) is a form of inflammatory arthritis characterized by recurrent attacks of pain in a red, tender, hot, and swollen joint, caused by the deposition of needle-shaped crystals of the monosodium salt of uric acid.
+Gout is a form of inflammatory arthritis characterized by recurrent attacks of pain in a red, tender, hot, and swollen joint, caused by the deposition of needle-shaped crystals of the monosodium salt of uric acid.
 Pain typically comes on rapidly, reaching maximal intensity in less than 12 hours.
-In about half of cases, the joint at the base of the big toe is affected (Podagra).
+In about half of cases, the joint at the base of the big toe is affected (podagra).
 It may also result in tophi, kidney stones, or kidney damage.

 Gout is due to persistently elevated levels of uric acid (urate) in the blood (hyperuricemia).
 This occurs from a combination of diet, other health problems, and genetic factors.
 At high levels, uric acid crystallizes and the crystals deposit in joints, tendons, and surrounding tissues, resulting in an attack of gout.
-Gout occurs more commonly in those who regularly drink beer or sugar-sweetened beverages; eat foods that are high in purines such as liver, shellfish, or anchovies; or are overweight.
+Gout occurs more commonly in those who regularly drink beer or sugar-sweetened beverages, eat foods that are high in purines such as liver, shellfish, or anchovies, or are overweight.
 Diagnosis of gout may be confirmed by the presence of crystals in the joint fluid or in a deposit outside the joint.
 Blood uric acid levels may be normal during an attack.

 Treatment with nonsteroidal anti-inflammatory drugs (NSAIDs), glucocorticoids, or colchicine improves symptoms.
-Once the acute attack subsides, levels of uric acid can be lowered via lifestyle changes and in those with frequent attacks, allopurinol or probenecid provides long-term prevention.
+Once the acute attack subsides, levels of uric acid may be lowered via lifestyle changes; in those with frequent attacks, allopurinol or probenecid provides long-term prevention.
 Taking vitamin C and having a diet high in low-fat dairy products may be preventive.

 Gout affects about 1–2% of adults in the developed world at some point in their lives.
 It has become more common in recent decades.
 This is believed to be due to increasing risk factors in the population, such as metabolic syndrome, longer life expectancy, and changes in diet.
 Older males are most commonly affected.
-Gout was historically known as "the disease of kings" or "rich man's disease".
+Gout was historically known as "the disease of kings" or "rich man's disease" for its relationship to a rich diet and obesity.
 It has been recognized at least since the time of the ancient Egyptians.